 - Video production

 View last year’s contest packet as a reference:

 You may pay entry fees by check, purchase order or credit card.

 Payment by checks or purchase orders should be postmarked by the submission deadline.
 Credit card payments should be completed by the deadline.
 If your school is slow to process checks or purchase orders, plan ahead.
 You can always pay fees before you submit your entries.

 To request an invoice for all entries and critique service fees:

-- Click the orange Submit Entries button below.
+- Submit your entries.
 Each category name in the contest system will include “Pay by Invoice” in the title.

-- Tally your entries and complete the MIPA Contest Payments form.
+- When done submitting, tally your entries and complete the MIPA Contest Payments form.